Finding and evaluating information

 Searching beyond your reading lists

-This short tutorial introduces you to basic searching techniques which you can adapt and apply when searching in different resources such as Search@Library, Library databases, Google Scholar, etc
+This tutorial will introduce you to finding academic journal articles online.
+You will be introduced to some basic searching techniques that you can adapt and apply when searching in different resources such as Library journal databases, Google Scholar, etc.

 As your course progresses you will be expected to find and use a wide variety of sources and to research more independently.
 This will be especially important for your final-year project or dissertation or when you undertake master's-level study.